Let’s begin with Mixins

 Composition creates a different relationship

-Classical inheritance typically creates an is-a relationship but in a lot of ways we prefer more has-a or uses-a, which is achieved using composition.
+Classical inheritance typically creates an is-a relationship but in a way the mental model of has-a or uses-a is easier to grasp, which is achieved using composition.